DS-83/golang-restful-api/README.md

 ## This is Example RESTful API server

+**Project build in accordance with the concept of "Clean Architecture" described in this article** https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
 REST API with custom JWT-based authentication system.
 Core functionality is about creating and managing storage of photos.

 Structure: